Portuguese CEAL tax: the complete guide (August 2024)

 The possible unconstitutionality of the alojamento local extraordinary contribution

-Various aspects of this extraordinary contribution are being questioned as possibly unconstitutional.
+Various aspects of this extraordinary contribution were questioned as possibly unconstitutional.

-One of them is the fact that the tax may be due by the owner of the unit allocated to the local accommodation activity, not by the activity licence holder, thus creating joint liability for the property owner when they are different persons.
+One of them was the fact that the tax could be due by the owner of the property allocated to the local accommodation activity, not by the short-term rental licence holder, thus creating joint liability for the property owner when they were different persons.

-However, the main legal criticism of CEAL concerns a possible violation of the constitutional principles of taxation based on real income and the ability to contribute.
+However, the main legal criticism of CEAL concerned a possible violation of the constitutional principles of taxation based on real income and the ability to contribute.

 These principles underlie the use of progressive rates and percentages in the Portuguese tax system, so that taxpayers with similar incomes pay similar amounts, but taxpayers with different incomes pay different amounts.

-As we explained, the CEAL does not use the revenues actually generated by each short-term rental in its calculations.
+As we explained, the CEAL did not use the revenues generated by each short-term rental in its calculations.

-This means that the base will be the same, even in situations where the incomes earned are very different because the calculation uses values that are the same for all.
+This meant that the base will be the same, even in situations where the incomes earned are very different because the calculation used values that are the same for every property.

-In other words, two local accommodations with very different availability (one available for rent for two months, another available year-round), and thus with very different incomes, will pay a similar tax because the CEAL uses those values.
+In other words, two local accommodations with very different availability (one available for rent for two months, another available year-round), and thus with very different incomes, would pay a similar tax because the CEAL used those values.

-For this reason, the tax disregards actual individual ability to contribute, and is based on a “presumption of income” principle, with property owners being taxed based on what they are presumed to have earned through the generalization of short-term rental income generated, rather than what they actually earned in the relevant tax year.
+For this reason, the tax disregarded actual individual ability to contribute, and was based on a “presumption of income” principle, with property owners being taxed based on what they are presumed to have earned through the generalization of short-term rental income generated, rather than what they actually earned in each relevant tax year.

 Other questions regarding the CEAL

-GuestReady also has a team of experts in the alojamento local and short-term sector and is always available to support property owners, offering advice and property management services for those looking to increase their income, whether in the form of short-term or other competitive rental markets.
+If you still have some questions about CEAL or other legislation questions in Portugal, GuestReady has a team of experts in the alojamento local and short-term sector and is always available to support property owners, offering advice and property management services for those looking to increase their income, whether in the form of short-term or other competitive rental markets, like mid-term and flexible mid-term rentals.

 Contact us to discover the solutions GuestReady has for you and continue to earn a consistent high income, benefit from a network of professionals who will support you with all your questions and legal issues, and even leave behind the worries of daily logistical operations management.